EBCoP/technique-tuesday-2017-06-27/README.md

 The first Technique Tuesday has two complimentary goals:

 1. Write some code to import and combine an arbitrary number of CSV into a single table/data set.
+And then look at the resulting data.
 2. Introduce some programming concepts which make this possible.
-3. Introduce two Extra Credit Challenges.
-    - Find the numeric column which is different in one file.
-    - Tell us something about the data using descriptive statistics.

 The bulk of the challenge, is seemingly ~~boring~~ trivial.
 Importing an arbitrary number of files is not exciting.
 But it is an opportunity